Email Journal Migration

 - Instead of using a large, centralised, single-instanced mailbox that is inherently difficult to scale and failover, Microsoft uses its optimised multi-instance storage model.
 This allows each user to retain his/her copy (journal) of all emails sent/received with zero performance penalty and no single point of failure.

-- By putting all relevant mailboxes on Litigation or In-Place Hold, all emails sent and received are retained indefinitely.
+- By putting all relevant mailboxes on In-Place Hold, all emails sent and received are retained indefinitely.

 - Deleted emails are removed from the user’s view, but held into a special hidden folder inside the Recoverable Items Folder (RIF), where they are available to the eDiscovery process.